 Obstructive sleep apnea (OSA) is when breathing becomes blocked or interrupted during sleep, which causes the person to stop breathing.
-In children, this can lethal.
-OSA affects about 5 per cent of Americans and is most common in men between 50 and 80.
+In children, this can be lethal.
+OSA affects about 5 percent of Americans and is most common in men between 50 and 80.

 Symptoms of obstructive sleep apnea

-- Excessive daytime fatigue that does not go away once you get enough rest.
+Excessive daytime fatigue does not go away once you get enough rest.

 Morning headaches are a sign of sleep apnea.
-You may have heard that morning headache can be caused by stress, but they are one of the most common sleep apnea symptoms.
+You may have heard that morning headaches can be caused by stress, but they are one of the most common sleep apnea symptoms.